Manavitaliya/Kalyan-Fastfood/README.md

 # Kalyan-Fastfood
-This is visual analysis of kalyan fast food corner for a year sale.
+This is sales analysis using Microsoft Excle.

+Here, one cafe called kalyan fastfood corner have sales data of year 2024, Based on that i create little visual analysis for non technical persons to understand very quicly and easly.

-This dashboard show the total selling of each prodect with quaterly and yearly basis.
+This dashboard show the total sales of each prodect with quaterly and yearly basis.